Why reading food labels and ingredients is important

 MSG is a food additive used to enhance the flavor of certain dishes.
 It can be found in frozen foods, snacks, and many fast foods.

 Some colors, like “red 40” or “yellow 6”, are easy to spot on a label.
-Others, such as “caramel color”, are easier to hide.
-Although some dyes are permitted in other countries, they are banned in many, and the European Union requires a minimum of a warning label on items containing dyes that have been shown to lead to health issues.
+Others, such as “caramel color,” are easier to hide.

 Carrageenan is an additive made from seaweed and is used as a stabilizer and thickening agent.
-Although it may sound natural, it has no nutritional value and although it is approved by the FDA, it is banned in Europe.
+Although it may sound natural, it has no nutritional value.
+While it is approved by the FDA, it is banned in Europe.

 BHA and BHT (Butylated Hydroxyanisole/ Butylated Hydroxytoluene)